-How to Get Through the Day Without Losing Your "s*tuff!"
+How Sips of Self-Care Can Help You Get Through the Day Without Losing It!"

 1 deep breath in and out where you feel the air going in and out your nostrils.